vipulnaik/diet-exercise-health/notes/things-to-investigate.md

   more specialized one?
 I likely only need one every 5 years or so if it comes out okay.

+  Likely action: May/June 2025; continued research and work on myself until then

+  Progress so far:

+  * I write [best practices around DEXA scans](../best-practices/best-practices-around-dexa-scans.md).

+  * I've watched a few videos and have some further material to watch.

+  * I plan to get the DEXA around May/June 2025 (as I want to focus my energy on other things right now).
+I also plan to continue focusing on exercises and other practices that are expected to improve the underlying data for the time being.
+The reason for not getting the DEXA sooner is that I don't expect the DEXA to be decision-relevant for the near term -- for a wide range of plausible outcomes, I expect the same action items in the near term.
+The DEXA is more useful as a long-term benchmark, and it would be more interesting to get this benchmark after more time following the kind of exercise regimen that I think is both desirable and sustainable.

 * Start planning for 2025 blood tests.
 This will likely be based on the results of the [2024 blood tests round 2](../events/2024/2024-blood-test-plans-round-2.md).